pymmcore-plus/setup-mm-test-adapters/README.md

   uses: pymmcore-plus/setup-mm-test-adapters@main
   with:
     # all inputs are optional
-    version: latest  # or a specific YYYYMMDD version
+    version: latest  # or a specific version, e.g. 74, or 74.8a678cdf
     destination: ./mm-test-adapters
 ```